CharlieC115/MS2-Trivia-World/README.md

 Back to [Table of Contents](#table-of-contents)

+---
+---

 ## Testing

+---

 ### Functionality Testing

+I used google chrome developer tools throughout the project to text everything as I was working on it.

+Tested:

+#### Responsiveness

+Expected - The site is expected to respond to different screen sizes.

+Testing - Tested this by expanding and contracting the window size inside google inspect.

+Result- Site did not respond as expected due to lack of media queries.

+Fix - Added media quries and made some small changes to margins.

 ### Compatibility Testing
 ### User Story Testing
 ### Issues and Bugs